Four Personality Developmental Pathway

 o Being shamed and/or scapegoated within the family or culture (usually for telling the truth) o Feeling different or alien from others

 - Pain related to early wounds that gets denied, but needs to be felt and worked through

 o Sadness about not being loved enough—or not being loved for who they are

 o Pain, sadness, and/or shame related to loss or abandonment

 o Anger at not feeling heard and understood

 o Self-Preservation 4: ▪ Focuses on: working hard, internalizing feelings and suffering, being overly stoic and strong, masochistic tendency to tough things out and cry alone ▪ Specific blind spots: how masochistic they are; how they need to be light and easy with themselves and communicate their pain to others

-o Social 4: ▪ Focuses on: feeling deep emotions; emotional sensitivity; comparing and feeling inferior; victim mentality ▪ Specific blind spots: their own goodness, gifts, talents; how things are good for them/all the positives in their life; the value of letting go of emotions and allowing more positive emotions; the need to be practical
+o Social 4: ▪ Focuses on: feeling deep emotions; emotional sensitivity; comparing to others, feeling inferior; victim mentality ▪ Specific blind spots: their own goodness, gifts, talents; how things are good for them/all the positives in their life; the value of letting go of emotions – understanding they are based on the 4 beliefs and thinking, and allowing more positive emotions.

 The antidote : practice managing big emotions and asking calmly and clearly for what you need ( for eg connection, reassurance), and checking in with what your partner needs.

 To every day intentionally shift your attention to notice what’s NOT missing in themselves, this moment, in another.
 Recognise and own the internal beauty that they don’t see in themselves.
 Work on equanimity as a virtue.